nelstrom/branflakes/scripts/draft-01.md

 It's something that might hurt you later.

-Now let me show you this timer function.
+Now let me show you this `timeout` function.

 So this is returning a promise.